starton-io/docs/docs/Wallet/understanding-key-management-systems.md

 This is why private keys safety is crucial.

 A **KMS** (Key Management System) is a piece of hardware that keeps private keys safe in the cloud.
-For example, AWS provides a KMS service.
+For example, Amazon Web Services provides a **KMS** service.

-Within a KMS, it's impossible to access the private keys.
+Within a **KMS**, it's impossible to access the private keys.
 You can only ask the KMS to sign transactions or messages.
 No one can ever see the private keys.
 Not even us, not even you.

 The KMS can be seen as a Ledger in the cloud.